lambda-mechanic/CEL-CLI-Chemical-Element-Lookup/READ_ME.md

 cel-cli

 # Current Features:
-- Print all preoperties for any element in the terminal
+- Print all properties for any element in the terminal
 - Print one property of any element at a time (like atomic mass for gold)
 # Future Features
+- I might incorporate Typer (https://typer.tiangolo.com/)

 - Print list of all elements
 - Print list of all elements in any given series (like a list of the Alkaline Earth Metals)
 - Print list of all elements in a row
 - Print list of all elements in a group

+- Add heat capacity
+- Add electron shells/configurations
+- Add common polyatomic ions and their properties
+- Add critical points and triple points
+- Add state at room temperature

 # Program Commands (Replace Au with any element's symbol):
        ---------------------------------------------------------------------------------------